LeonardoBottonaUniTn/ASA_project/README.md

 # ASA Project

-This repository contains the source code for an agent-based system developed for the Advanced Software Architectures (ASA) course.
-The project simulates a Deliveroo-like environment, where agents plan and execute delivery tasks using PDDL-based planning and custom logic.
+This repository contains the source code for an agent-based system developed for the Autonomous Software Architectures Agents (ASA) course.
+The project simulates a multi-agent environment, where they plan and execute delivery tasks using PDDL-based planning and custom logic.

 ## Features

 - Agent-based architecture for delivery simulation
 - PDDL domain and problem definitions for planning
-- Modular TypeScript codebase
 - Custom pathfinding and planning logic
 - Extensible agent, belief, intention, and communication modules